Is this the year your website finally makes it to the first page of Google?

 What is SEM?

-In years past, SEM was used as an umbrella term to cover organic SEO as well as PPC marketing and other paid activities.
+SEM was used as an umbrella term to cover organic SEO and PPC marketing, and other paid activities.
 Now, however, the acronym is understood within the industry to refer to paid search only.
-When referring that groups organic and paid search strategies together, the more general “search marketing” term is appropriate.
+Therefore, although the more general ” search marketing ” term is appropriate when referring to groups organic and paid search strategies together, the more general “search marketing” term is appropriate.

 The activities included under SEM center around paid listings, which business owners can purchase to bolster them to the top of Google.
 A few of the most common SEM activities include: